SantiagoVictorino/Analysis_Machine_Learning_Students_Social_Media_Addiction/README.md

 ## 🎯 Problem Statement and Objectives

 ### Research question
-En este proyecto se intentará resolver la siguiente pregunta: ¿Qué influencia tiene el promedio de horas de uso de las redes sociales diarias sobre el promedio de las horas de sueño nocturno?
+This project will attempt to answer the following question: What influence does the average daily hours of social media use have on the average hours of nightly sleep?

-### Objetivos
+### Objectives

-1.  **Exploratory Aata Analysis (EDA):** Identificar las características y las variables que pueden llegar a ser afectadas por el uso diario de las redes sociales.
+1.  **Exploratory Data Analysis (EDA):** To identify the characteristics and variables that may be affected by daily social media usage.
-2.  **Statistical Analysis:** Hacer un análisis estadístico utilizando el coeficiente de correlación r de Pearson para medir la fuerza y dirección de la relación entre las variables.
+2.  **Statistical Analysis:** To perform a statistical analysis using the Pearson r correlation coefficient to measure the strength and direction of the relationship between variables.
-3.  **Machine Learning model:** Implementar y entrenar un modelo de machine learning para conocer en profundidad la relación y determinar que tan significativa es.
+3.  **Machine Learning Model:** To implement and train a machine learning model to gain an in-depth understanding of the relationship and determine its significance.

 ---